 8. The real Kazakhstan was also upset about Borat.

 The Foreign Ministry of Kazakhstan placed a four-page insert in The New York Times speaking of its positive attributes to combat the perceived negative publicity the Borat character was giving their country.
 When the president of Kazakhstan visited the White House a little over one month before Borat was released in theaters, Baron Cohen—in character as Borat—held a press conference in front of the Kazakh embassy refuting The New York Times insert and claiming the president was in the U.S. to promote Borat.

-He even stayed in character as Borat when he was being questioned by the Secret Service.
+He even stayed in character as Borat when he was at one point being questioned by the Secret Service.